The Hubble Constant from Blue Type Ia Supernovae: Discussion

 \section{Discussion}

-The $H_0$ trend with SN color may signal a dependency on the prescription for disentangling the SN~Ia intrinsic color distribution and extrinsic color effects and correcting for dust extinction.
-The differences in the response to the two different dust models for the red SNe Ia appears to strengthen this suspicion.
-Thus, taken at face value, the two compilations (\csb\ and \csu) of blue SNe Ia yield similar $H_0$ values of 70.0 $\pm$ 2.1 km s$^{-1}$ Mpc$^{-1}$ and 70.3 $\pm$ 3.0 km s$^{-1}$ Mpc$^{-1}$, respectively, which is consistent with their uncertainties with the CMB value.
-In principle, the selected sub-samples of blue or red SNe~Ia may have other different physical or environmental characteristics.
+The $H_0$ trend with SN color may signal a dependency on the prescription for disentangling the SN~Ia intrinsic color distribution and extrinsic color effects, and correcting for dust extinction.
+The differences in the response to dust models for the red SNe Ia (different approaches for \csb\ and \csu) appear to strengthen this suspicion.
+Thus, taken at face value, the two compilations (\csb\ and \csu) of blue SNe Ia yield similar $H_0$ values of 70.0 $\pm$ 2.1 km s$^{-1}$ Mpc$^{-1}$ and 70.3 $\pm$ 3.0 km s$^{-1}$ Mpc$^{-1}$, respectively, which is consistent with their uncertainties with the CMB value (but also consistent with the standard analysis of these data sets).
+In principle, the selected subsamples of blue or red SNe~Ia may have different physical or environmental characteristics.
 We discuss a range of such possibilities below.

-Alternatively, the $H_0$ trend with SN color can be a statistical fluke due to the low number of SNe~Ia in each bin.
-However, this may be difficult to reconcile with the fact that the derived $H_0$ values systematically increases with SN color up to $c \sim$ 0 mag.
+Alternatively, the $H_0$ dependency of SN color can be a statistical fluke and be dependent on the choice of binning due to the low number of SNe~Ia in each bin.
+However, as we demonstrate in Appendix~\ref{Apsec:panth}, the $H_0$ dependency on color is reproduced with different choices of binning, and the inferred $H_0$ values appear to increase systematically with SN color up to $c \sim$ 0 mag in both samples.
 The $H_0$ measurement obtained for the blue bin is a part of this systematic trend (see Sect.~\ref{ss:stats}, Appendix~\ref{Apsec:panth} and \ref{Apsec:csp}).